- Services Provided

 We provide FREE confidential, short-term, mental health counseling to all currently enrolled ETSU students.

 Occasionally students with more severe or chronic psychological or substance use issues that would be best served through long-term therapy are referred to an outside provider in the community.
-Our case managers are available to assist students with this process.
+We are available to assist students with this process.

 In additiion, sometimes we refer students to one of our on-campus groups for therapy.